HMC-CS-181-Applied-Logic/homework-00-jacob-boerma/part-c/answer-c.md

 ### What is the output of running `smv request.smv`?

-Just past the last line out output here.
+Just paste the last line of output here.

 -- specification AG (request = Yes -> AF state = busy)  is true